Code of Conduct for Coaches/Volunteers

 - Plan and prepare appropriately

-- Anyone working with children should do the Child Protection Awareness Course – Safeguarding 1- Code of Ethics Basic Awareness/Child Protection Workshop and hold up-to-date qualifications and be committed to the values and guidelines of Hockey Ireland
+- Anyone working with children MUST do the Child Protection Awareness Course – Safeguarding 1- Code of Ethics Basic Awareness/Child Protection Workshop and hold up-to-date qualifications and be committed to the values and guidelines of Hockey Ireland/Cricket Ireland

 - Involve parents where possible and inform parents when problems arise